-We have audited the financial statements of the University of North Carolina Hospitals, which is a part of the University of North Carolina Health Care System, which is part of the multi-campus University of North Carolina System, a component unit of the State of North Carolina, as of and for the year ended June 30, 2009, and have issued our report thereon dated October 23, 2009.
+We have audited the financial statements of the University of North Carolina Hospitals, which is a part of the multi-campus University of North Carolina System, a component unit of the State of North Carolina, as of and for the year ended June 30, 2010, and have issued our report thereon dated October 19, 2010.

-As discussed in Note 15 to the financial statements, the Hospitals implemented Governmental Accounting Standards Board Statement No. 49, Accounting and Financial Reporting for Pollution Remediation Obligation, during the year ended June 30, 2009.
+As discussed in Note 16 to the financial statements, the Hospitals implemented Governmental Accounting Standards Board Statement No. 51, Accounting and Financial Reporting for Intangible Assets and Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, during the year ended June 30, 2010.

-As discussed in Note 1 to the financial statements, the financial statements present only the University of North Carolina Hospitals and are not intended to present fairly the financial position of the University of North Carolina Health Care System nor the University of North Carolina System, and the results of operations and cash flows in conformity with auditing standards generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the financial statements present only the University of North Carolina Hospitals and are not intended to present fairly the financial position of the University of North Carolina Health Care System nor the University of North Carolina system, and the results of operations and cash flows in conformity with accounting standards generally accepted in the United States of America.